 "Our MISSION is to show the world... people who are Blind CAN make films," says the festival's founder, Ben Fox.
-"We are kicking off our festival by actually filming a scripted scene, live in public, for our feature film "How I See It", during April 7th's First Friday at the Art District."
+"We are kicking off our festival by actually filming a white cane commercial for TV, live in public, during April 7th's First Friday in Tallahassee's Art District."

 White Canes, Cameras, Action (Guide Dogs Welcome Too) is the motto of the festival, with headquarters in Tallahassee's Art District.
 This year's organizers say (along with Fox) they are excited to bring a lineup of influencers (who are blind) to celebrate filmmaking in Tallahassee.

 The scene features a well known skater and paralympian hopeful (who is blind) Anthony Ferraro, with nearly a half million YouTube Subscribers.

 Those joining the filming as EXTRAS are asked to cheer at the side of the skate park, may receive free Tshirts (to wear for the filming), and receive many high fives from the blind film crew.

 Perhaps the most unique aspect of this commercial, Fox says, is that the audience sees specific points of view from the blind actor simulated on screen, showing different types of blindness, specifically educating the public on the blindness spectrum.

 Enjoy free films outdoors by blind filmmakers near the skate park at the conclusion of filming April 7th.